coder-gabrielsantos/clyde/README.md

-# Clyde – Personalized Educational Platform
+# Clyde – Educational Platform

 Clyde is an educational platform designed to streamline interaction between teachers and students, built with modern, secure, and scalable technologies.